awsdocs/amazon-mwaa-user-guide/doc_source/vpc-create.md

 ## How it works<a name="vpc-create-how"></a>

-This section describes the public and private networking options, and how the subnets in different availability zones are used in an Amazon MWAA environment\.
+This section describes the public and private network options, and the architecture of an Amazon MWAA environment\.

-### Private and public network<a name="vpc-create-how-networking"></a>

-Amazon MWAA provides private and public networking options for your Apache Airflow web server\.
-+ A public network allows your Airflow UI to be accessed over the Internet by users granted access in your IAM policy\.
-When you choose this option, Amazon MWAA attaches an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) with an HTTPS endpoint for your web server as part of the Amazon MWAA managed service\.
-+ A private network limits access to your Airflow UI to users within your VPC\.
-When you choose this option, Amazon MWAA attaches a [VPC endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-services-overview.html) to your web server\.
-Enabling access to this endpoint requires additional configuration, such as a proxy or [Linux Bastion](https://docs.aws.amazon.com/quickstart/latest/linux-bastion/welcome.html)\.
-In addition, you must grant users access in your IAM policy\.

-### Environment infrastructure<a name="vpc-create-how-container-db"></a>
+### Environment architecture<a name="configuring-networking-infra"></a>

+The following image shows the architecture of a Amazon MWAA environment\.

+![\[This image shows the architecture of a Amazon MWAA environment.\]](http://docs.aws.amazon.com/mwaa/latest/userguide/images/mwaa-architecture.png)
 + When you create an environment, Amazon MWAA creates an AWS\-managed Amazon Aurora PostgreSQL metadata database and an Fargate container in each of your two private subnets in different availability zones\.
 For example, a metadata database and container in `us-east-1a` and a metadata database and container in `us-east-1b` availability zones for the `us-east-1` region\.
 + The environment class you choose for your Amazon MWAA environment determines the size of the AWS\-managed AWS Fargate containers where the [Celery Executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html) runs, and the AWS\-managed Amazon Aurora PostgreSQL metadata database where the Apache Airflow scheduler creates task instances\.
 + The Apache Airflow workers on an Amazon MWAA environment use the [Celery Executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html) to queue and distribute tasks to multiple Celery workers from an Apache Airflow platform\.
 The Celery Executor runs in an AWS Fargate container\.
 If a Fargate container in one availability zone fails, Amazon MWAA switches to the other container in a different availability zone to run the Celery Executor, and the Apache Airflow scheduler creates a new task instance in the Amazon Aurora PostgreSQL metadata database\.

+### Private and public network<a name="vpc-create-how-networking"></a>
++ Amazon MWAA provides private and public networking options for your Apache Airflow web server\.
+A public network allows the Apache Airflow UI to be accessed over the Internet by users granted access to your IAM policy\.
+A private network limits access to the Apache Airflow UI to users within your VPC\.
+Additional configuration is required to use a private network\.
+To learn more, see [Amazon MWAA network access](configuring-networking.md)\.

-## Using the Amazon MWAA console<a name="vpc-create-onconsole"></a>
+## Create Amazon MWAA VPC<a name="vpc-create-onconsole"></a>

 You can use the Amazon MWAA console to create the VPC network needed for an Amazon MWAA environment\.
-The following image shows how to use the **Create MWAA VPC** button to create the VPC network\.
+The following image shows where you can find the **Create MWAA VPC** button on the Amazon MWAA console\.

 ![\[This image shows where you can find the Create MWAA VPC on the MWAA console.\]](http://docs.aws.amazon.com/mwaa/latest/userguide/images/mwaa-console-create-vpc.png)

 **Note**
-It can take several minutes to setup the VPC network\.
+This creates a VPC and the required networking components for an environment\.
+You need to create and configure additional resources for a private network\.
+It can take several minutes to create the VPC network\.

 ## Using an Amazon MWAA AWS CloudFormation template<a name="vpc-create-template-code"></a>